NuggetsLtd/ffi-bbs-signatures/README.md

 ## Dependencies

-This library uses the [josekit](https://crates.io/crates/josekit) rust crate for the implementation of JOSE, which is then wrapped and exposed in javascript/typescript using [neon-bindings](https://github.com/neon-bindings/neon).
+This library uses the [BBS](https://crates.io/crates/bbs) rust crate for the implementation of BBS+ Signatures, which is then wrapped and exposed in javascript/typescript using [neon-bindings](https://github.com/neon-bindings/neon).

 ## Security Policy